Our Team

 • Aileen Signh

-Team Lead, North of McKnight
+Team Lead - North of McKnight Area

 Aileen Signh

-Team Lead, North of McKnight
+Team Lead - North of McKnight Area

 Aileen Singh is a distinguished Settlement Worker and a parent educator with 13 years of invaluable experience in supporting newcomer immigrants.
 Her approach to settlement and education is founded on the principle that thoughtful support and deep understanding are the catalysts for unlocking the vast potential within each individual.
 She has a master’s in counseling psychology and firmly believes in the transformative power of support, facilitating academic success, and enabling individuals to thrive in their new environment.